Creative PBL practices at Maastricht University

 4) Self-directed – PBL promotes self- directed learning skills among students.
 Examples are planning, reflection, evaluation of understanding, and managing information and resources

-In this video series UM teaching staff explain their creative approaches to PBL.
+In these video series UM teaching staff explain their creative approaches to PBL.
 They follow the UM-PBL pillars of a constructive, contextual, collaborative, and self-directed approach to learning.
+The videos resulted from two brain storming sessions with a large group of UM teaching staff members.
+These brain storming sessions were initiated by the UM PBL MOOC workgroup and aimed at discovering and describing creative PBL formats.
 If you have questions about creative PBL practices at UM you can contact email@example.com.
 Or you can contact our teachers for specific questions about their approach.
 The e-mail address for each teacher can be found at the end of their video clip.

 Introduction – Creative PBL Practices at Maastricht University